afcarl/blackjack/README.md

     plt.show()

-No fancy data analysis for now, let's just load it up and create a histogram with it.
+No fancy data analysis for now, let's just load it up and create a histogram of hands of poker until the human player goes broke.

 ### 16, hit or stand